PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 ## 4. Request a Build Node

-> **Tip — downloads:** the SmartRedis/SmartSim fork installs, `smart build`'s automatic backend downloads (TensorFlow, ONNX Runtime, LibTorch from GitHub Releases), and Julia's package resolution all need outbound internet access.
+> **Tip — downloads:** the SmartRedis/SmartSim fork installs, `smart build`'s automatic backend downloads (TensorFlow, ONNX Runtime, LibTorch from GitHub Releases), and — if `INSTALL_PYSR=yes` — Julia's package resolution all need outbound internet access.
 If a compute allocation's network is restricted, try the download-heavy steps on the login node first.

 **x64:**